-In order to increase the visibility of transnational partnerships established under PROGRESS and to facilitate networking between organisations involved in actions covered by PROGRESS grants, the Commission intends to publish the name and address of partners in PROGRESS-funded projects together with the name and address of the beneficiary, the reference of the call for proposals and the title and description of the project.
-To that purpose, the Beneficiary will be asked to seek the partners' agreement to authorise the Commission to publish this data.
+In order to increase the visibility of partnerships and to facilitate networking between organisations, the Commission intends to publish the name and address of partners together with the name and address of the beneficiary.
+To that purpose, the beneficiary will be asked to seek the partners' agreement to authorise the Commission to publish this data.
 This written agreement should be included in the letters of commitment sent to the Commission with the application form.

-&lt;sup>19 Art.
+19 Art.
 110(2) FR, 169(2) IR